The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: LFBOT Locations

 As done in \citet{hsu2024}, we use a Monte Carlo routine to determine the pixels that overlap with each LFBOT location, which we propagate into the fractional flux uncertainty.
-We sample 10,000 ($x$,$y$) pixel coordinates from a 2D Gaussian distribution, assuming the pixel at the median transient localization (Table~\ref{tab:lfbot_prop}; Section~\ref{sec:offsets}) is the centroid of the Gaussian and $\sigma_\textrm{pos}$ is the standard deviation.
+We sample 1000 ($x$,$y$) pixel coordinates from a 2D Gaussian distribution, assuming the pixel at the median transient localization (Table~\ref{tab:lfbot_prop}; Section~\ref{sec:offsets}) is the centroid of the Gaussian and $\sigma_\textrm{pos}$ is the standard deviation.
+Our images have pixel scales ranging from 0.135-0.262 arcsec/pixel and given that the hosts' light radius only encompass a few hundred to a few thousand of pixels, this number of samples should probe each LFBOT localization without oversampling.
 We calculate a fractional flux for each pixel and report the median and 68\% interval for each LFBOT in Table~\ref{tab:lfbot_prop}.
 We note that two LFBOTs (AT2020xnd and AT2023fhn) lie outside their host galaxy's Kron radius and thus they have a fractional flux of 0.

-We use the 10,000 fractional flux samples for each LFBOT to build 10,000 realization on the CDF, and highlight the median and 68\% interval on the CDF in Figure~\ref{fig:ff} (we note that uncertainties on the fractional flux are small, hence why the width of the CDF is also small).
-We contextualize these results by comparing them to fractional flux distributions of SLSNe-I (from \citealt{hsu2024}), LGRBs (from \citealt{blanchard2016}), and SNe II and Ibc (from \citealt{kelly2008}).
-We also include the general CCSNe fractional flux distribution from \citet{svensson2010}.